ABORIGINAL CULTURAL EXPERIENCES

 Key activities included in the Cultural Experience

-Spear Throwing – Our resident guide Manuel explains the use of a Woomera and Spear to perfectly hit the target that is a fake kangaroo.
+Spear Throwing – Manuel teaches the use of a spear and woomera to perfectly hit a target.

 After the hands on activities, visitors then have an opportunity to look through the Aboriginal Art Gallery to purchase souvenirs along with authentic didgeridoos and artwork.